karthik-d/room-slot-booking/README.md

 ## Run your own instance!

+**Get the whole project and build atop, or simply plug in the features you need.**

 ### Getting the project
 - The repository can be cloned to another GitHub account or Donwloaded